 sudocommand or run the command as root.

-Create configuration file
+2. Create config file

 To create the agent config file: